In-app messages

 Evaluate

-You can compare the conversion and click rates by going into the Evaluate tab where you can see a dashboard with measurements of the effectiveness of the sent in-app messages.
+You can compare the conversion and click rates by going to the Evaluate tab, which contains a dashboard with measurements of the effectiveness of the in-app messages sent.

 Tracking

 Each in-app message shown to a customer is tracked as a banner event with the same attributes as in any weblayer.
-However, with in-app messages, an additional type attribute is tracked:
+Additionally, the following attributes unique to in-app personalizations are tracked:

 AttributeDescriptionExample